GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/BUILD.md

 ## Desktop and web extension versions

 This repository contains 2 versions of the extension: the desktop version can run in Visual Studio Code, the web version can run in https://github.dev or https://vscode.dev.
 The web version doesn't support document links, because in the browser, VS Code uses virtual workspaces and therefore the language server can't access directly files.
+The desktop version, in production mode, on x64 architexture, uses on of the the language server's platform-specific executables.
+In other cases the extension uses Node.js to run the language server.

 ## Build, run, and test